ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 	        You have to change the path to the location, where you want the data to be stored!
 The inialization process may take a few minutes as large amounts of data is downloaded.
 Please be patient and let it run until finished completely.

 	.. note::
-	    If you are using Windows, we have the inserted path needs a special format.
-Python reads ``"\"`` as a escape, like ``"\n"`` for new line.
-You can either use ``"\\"`` or "/" instead of a single ``"\"`` or, alternatively you can put a "r" before the path.
+	    If you are using Windows, the path needs a special format.
+Python reads ``"\"`` as an escape, like ``"\n"`` for new line.
+You can either use ``"\\"`` or "/" instead of a single ``"\"`` or, alternatively you can put a "r" before the string to convert to a raw string.
 	    Python needs the single mark quotes around the path to recognize it as a String.
         Keep that in mind, for all further applications of the emipy functions!

 	| ``>>>import emipy as ep``
-	| ``>>>ep.init_emipy_project('C:\\Choose\\a\\path')``
+	| ``>>>ep.init_emipy_project('<some_path>')``
 	| ``>>>exit()``
+    | Here, <some_path> is the name of the directory, where you want to put the data.
 	| If the initialization function completed its task it prints the message 'The Initialization process is completed.'
-If you do not receive this message check for typos and repeat executing the function.
+    | If you do not receive this message check for typos and repeat executing the function.

 You can also download the emipy package via the package manager pip:

     .. note::
-        If you are using Windows the dependency of geopandas during the installation of emipy.
-The     problem  is caused by the package Fiona.
-You can avoid this problem by manually install .
+        In principle you could also install emipy using only pip but it is advised to install the dependencies separately, since some packages (e.g. geopandas) don't install correctly in Windows when using only the version installed from pypi.
+In this case, you can install geopandas' dependency Fiona from the channel conda-forge.

     ``>pip install emipy``

 Keep in mind that you have to install the list of packages given above.
 Execute point 3 from the step by step guide to initialize a new project.
-In principle you could also install emipy using only pip but it is advised to install the dependencies separately, since some packages (e.g. geopandas) don't install correctly in Windows when using only the version installed from pypi.